Go by Example: Signals

 }

 When we run this program it will block waiting for a signal.
-By typing ctrl-C (which the terminal shows as ^C) we can send a SIGINT signal, causing the program to print interrupt and then exit.
+By typing ctrl-C (which the terminal shows as ^C) we can send a SIGINT signal, causing the program to print the cancellation cause and then exit.

 $ go run signals.go